 ICAR Research Complex for Eastern Region,Patna

 Towards the end of IX plan, the ICAR Research Complex for Eastern Region (ICAR-RCER), Patna was established with a mandate to address diverse issues relating to agricultural production in eastern states of India.
 The institute came into existence on 22nd February, 2001 with its headquarter at Patna and its regional stations at Darbhanga, Bihar and Ranchi, Jharkhand.
-One KVK at Buxar, Bihar is also attached to the Complex.
+Two KVKs at Buxar, Bihar and Ramgrah, Jharkhand are also attached to the Complex.
 Since establishment, the institute has undertaken research work in the areas of land and water resources management, crop, horticulture, aquatic crops, fishery, livestock and poultry, agro-processing and socio-economic aspects for agricultural development in the region so as to improve the livelihood of resource poor farmers.

 Message From Director

 The Eastern region of India is rich in natural resources.
 However, its potential could not be harnessed in terms of improving agricultural productivity, poverty alleviation and livelihood improvement.

 The region has 31.4 million ha netsown area.
 However, productivity of major agri-horti crops, fisheries is low compared to its production potential.

 The region has about 69% marginal farmers.Small and fragmented land holdings limit, by and large, the adoption of latest farming practices.